 Our Work

-NAUWU (Nothing About Us Without Us) Maternity Health Project
+NAUWU (Nothing About Us Without Us) –Advocating for Equity for Black Mothers & Babies

-• The initiative is a collaboration between KWISA, communities of WACH and maternity voices partnership ( MVP) in NHS Lothian.
+• The initiative is a collaboration between KWISA, communities of WACH and NHS Lothian maternity voices partnership ( MVP).

-• This collaboration aims to reclaim the narrative around the reproductive well-being and aspirations of people from the African diaspora living in Lothian.
+• This collaboration aims to reduce disparities and reclaim the narrative around the reproductive well-being and aspirations of people from the African diaspora living in Lothian.

-KWISA uses a holistic approach to preventing FGM based on their knowledge and experience that social change happens when the people who are affected by an issue take an active role in tackling the problem with support from policy and laws.
-It involves all members of the community from youth to faith leaders from different African countries.
+KWISA uses a holistic approach to preventing FGM based on our knowledge and experience that social change happens when the people who are affected by an issue take an active role in tackling the problem with support from policy and laws.

 With the slogan ‘ FGM is more than cutting’, KWISA strongly recommends avoiding personal or single-story approaches and focuses on all types of FGM especially Type 4 which is least known in Scotland.

-• Engaging women and girls to speak for themselves.
+• Created spaces for empowering, supporting and engaging women and girls to speak for themselves

 • Training community champions and volunteers who are taking an active role in the community raising issues related to FGM.